wonkodv/hanstool/README.md

 The one unified Namespace `Env`
 -------------------------------

-Namespaces are very pythonic and you should allways have more of those.
-But this tool is not about clean and readable code, it's about getting things done (without dolores -.-) therfore there is only one great namespace in which scripts and commands are executed.
-From outside that namespace (the core code and plattform modules) the environment is available in `ht3.env.Env`.
+Namespaces are very pythonic and you should always have more of those.
+But this tool is not about clean and readable code, it's about getting things done (without dolores -.-) therefore there is only one great namespace in which scripts and commands are executed.
+From outside that namespace (the core code and platform modules) the environment is available in `ht3.env.Env`.

 All bindings are added by scripts.
-In the default scripts, `basic.0.py` puts various ht3 control functions, all of the utillity functions, and some useful functions from the python libs (`sleep`, `Path`, etc.) into Env, but you don't have to.
+In the default scripts, `basic.0.py` puts various ht3 control functions, all of the utility functions, and some useful functions from the python libs (`sleep`, `Path`, etc.) into Env, but you don't have to.

 Since anything that is defined in module scope of the scipts is put into the namespace,